-A. Definitions.
-As used in this Section:
+(a) As used in this Section, the following definitions apply:

-- (1) A "clergyman" is a minister, priest, rabbi, accredited Christian Science practitioner, Native American Church roadman, Indian doctor or medicine man, properly authorized traditional grounds leader or firekeeper, or other similar functionary of a religious organization of a recognized active traditional Indian religion, or an individual reasonably believed so to be the person consulting him. - (2) A communication is "confidential" if made privately and not intended for further disclosure except to other persons present or to other persons to whom disclosure would be privileged under this Title if the disclosure had been made directly to such other person in furtherance of the purpose of the communication.
+- (1) A "clergyman" is a minister, priest, rabbi, accredited Christian Science practitioner, Native American Church roadman, Indian doctor or medicine man, properly authorized traditional grounds leader or firekeeper, or other similar functionary of a religious organization of a recognized active traditional Indian religion, or an individual reasonably believed so to be the person consulting him. - (2) A communication is "confidential" if made privately and not intended for further disclosure except to other persons present or to other persons to whom disclosure would be privileged under this Title if the disclosure had been made directly to such other person in furtherance of the purpose of the communication. - (b) A person has a privilege to refuse to disclose and to prevent another from disclosing a confidential communication by the person to a clergyman in his professional character as spiritual adviser. - (c) The privilege may be claimed by the person, by his guardian or conservator, or by his personal representative if he is deceased.
+The person who was the clergyman at the time of the communication is presumed to have authority to claim the privilege, but only on behalf of the communicant.